 Treatment depends upon the cause of the foot pain.
 Whether it is resting, staying off the foot, or having surgery; podiatrists have a number of treatment options available for foot pain.

-If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Foot Pain

 A broken toe is often confirmed by having an X-ray taken.
 This type of fracture can happen from dropping a heavy object on the toe, or from stubbing the toe against a piece of furniture.
 There are two categories that the majority of toe fractures fall into, stress or traumatic.
 A stress fracture can gradually develop, and this typically occurs from repetitive overuse, which may come from running.
 A traumatic fracture is generally the result of a sudden injury, and can cause severe pain and discomfort.
 An effective healing process may include buddy taping.
 This is accomplished by taping the affected toe to the toe next to it, and this is often helpful in providing the necessary support as the affected toe heals.
 If you have a broken toe, please consult with a podiatrist who can treat this condition.